theJayTea/WritingTools/README.md

 1. On some devices, Writing Tools does not work correctly with the default hotkey.
    To fix it, simply change the hotkey to **ctrl+`** or **ctrl+j** and restart Writing Tools.
    PS: If a hotkey is already in use by a program or background process, Writing Tools may not be able to intercept it.
 The above hotkeys are usualy unused.

+2. If you lock and unlock your PC, Writing Tools may not be able to detect your hotkey unless you relaunch it.
+This is a [known issue](https://stackoverflow.com/questions/67505554/python-keyboard-module-add-hotkey-is-not-working-after-you-lock-windows-once-he) with its hotkey detection library, and will be fixed in the future by moving to a much more reliable hotkey library (which should also fix the above issue!).

-2. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
+3. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
 Once it launches into the background in RAM, it works instantly as usual.

 ## 👨‍💻 To run Writing Tools directly from the code

 If you prefer to run it directly from the `main.py` file: